VedPanse/Jetson/docs/core/start-project.md

 # Writing a basic project

-When you start a project, you usually start with writing in the name of the software, the author, and a description of the project.
-You can achieve it in through Jetson by creating a JSON filed named build.json and typing the following:-
+Automation scripts are known as routines.
+To define a routine, you must start with writing in the name of the software, the author, and a description of the project.
+You can achieve it in through Jetson by creating a JSON filed named routine.json and typing the following:-

-build.json:-
+routine.json:-
 ```json
 {
     "name": "first-project",